carherco/angular-course/docs/custom-form-controls.md

       setUpControl(this.form, this);
 ```

-And here is the gist of the setUpControl function that shows how the native and Angular’s form controls are synchronized:
+And here is the code of the setUpControl function that shows how the native and Angular’s form controls are synchronized:

 ```ts
 export function setUpControl(control: FormControl, dir: NgControl) {